 What Does P0299 Mean?

 On vehicles equipped with a turbo or supercharger, air entering the engine is compressed and generally cooled before entering the intake manifold.
-This allows the engine to create substantially more power than engines without turbo or superchargers.
+This feature allows the engine to create substantially more power than engines without turbo or superchargers.
 When you experience a P0299 trouble code, the ECM has determined that your forced induction system is not producing enough boost.

 What Are The Symptoms Of The P0299 Code?

 The P0299 code will usually be accompanied by a few noticeable symptoms that include:

 - Low engine power

 - Failed turbo or supercharger